 For many participants, this was their very first time in London.
-Fortunately, LIYSF had a variety of optional visits available to experience the sights, scenes and culture London and wider England has to offer.
+Fortunately, LIYSF had a variety of optional visits available to experience the sights, scenes and culture London and wider England have to offer.
 Between visiting the London Eye, exploring Stonehenge & Salisbury, seeing Buckingham Palace and watching one of the many musical theatre shows, there is always something to do!

 Participants were also taken on scientific visits to the renowned Oxford and Cambridge University, as well as given an opportunity to explore London’s prestigious Natural History and Science Museum.